Skip to main content

 });

-You should also add the following to your existing tsconfig.json file to exclude the dashboard extensions and Vite config from your build.
+You should also add the following to your existing tsconfig.json file to exclude the dashboard extensions and Vite config from your build, and reference a new tsconfig.dashboard.json that will have compiler settings for the Dashboard code.

 tsconfig.json